Treysen Eaglestaff

-Treysen Eaglestaff is an American college basketball player for the West Virginia Mountaineers of the Big 12 Conference.
+Treysen Eaglestaff (born June 13, 2004) is an American college basketball player for the UC San Diego Tritons.
+He previously played for the North Dakota Fighting Hawks and West Virginia Mountaineers and also appeared in two NBA summer league games for the New York Knicks.

 Early life and high school career

 Eaglestaff grew up in Mandan, North Dakota and is an enrolled member of the Cheyenne River Sioux Tribe.
 His mother is Erica Sundahl.
 He is named after his grandfather, Robert Eaglestaff, who is a member of the University of North Dakota's Athletics Hall of Fame and the Lakota Nation Hall of Fame.

 He attended Bismarck High School.
 As a senior he averaged 30.3 points and 8.3 rebounds per game and earned first team All-State honors for the second year in a row.
 During his senior year he was also named North Dakota Mr. Basketball, the first person from his high school to ever do so.
 On July 5, 2021, Eaglestaff announced his commitment to play basketball for North Dakota.
 He also received an offer from Abilene Christian.